json-schema-org/json-schema-spec/adr/2024-11-2-assertion-format.md

 (2) incluing the `format-assertion` vocab[^1] is confusing for many and doesn't align with user expectations.

-[^1]: The `format-assertion` vocabulary will no longer be an option since we have demoted vocabularies to a proposal for the stable release.
-This leaves tool configuration as the only option to enable `format` validation.

 ### `format` becomes an assertion keyword by default

 We change the spec to require `format` validation.
 Furthermore: